Skip to main content

 4

-While the risotto is baking, finely chop the roasted hazelnuts.
-In a medium bowl, combine the balsamic vinegar, honey and a small drizzle of olive oil, then season with salt and pepper.
-Thinly slice the radish and pear (see ingredients).
-Add the radish, pear and 1/2 the baby spinach leaves to the dressing.
+• Meanwhile, wipe out and return frying pan to medium-high heat.
+Toast flaked almonds, tossing, until golden, 2-3 minutes. • Thinly slice cucumber.
+Roughly chop tomato. • In a medium bowl, combine the balsamic vinegar, honey and a small drizzle of olive oil, then season with salt and pepper. • Add tomato, cucumber and half the baby leaves to the dressing.
 Set aside.

 5

-When the risotto is done, stir through the grated Parmesan cheese, remaining butter and remaining baby spinach.
+• When the risotto is done, stir through grated Parmesan cheese, remaining butter and remaining baby leaves.
 Season to taste.

 TIP: Stir through a splash of water if the risotto looks dry.